lulischmader/lulischmader.github.io/_pages/research.md

 This project examines the Kichwa diaspora community in Queens, New York, focusing on how Indigenous migrants and younger generations sustain cultural identity, language revitalization, and community formation outside of Ecuadorian territory.

-Drawing from sociolinguistics, migration studies, Indigenous studies, and digital humanities methodologies, this research explores how mobility shapes linguistic practices and identity formation among Kichwa-Ecuadorian-American communities navigating multilingual environments across English, Spanish, and Kichwa.
+Drawing from sociolinguistics, migration studies, Indigenous studies, and ethnographic research, this project explores how multilingual practices across English, Spanish, and Kichwa shape identity formation, intergenerational memory, and cultural continuity within transnational Indigenous communities.

-The project investigates how younger generations negotiate cultural continuity, intergenerational memory, and Indigenous identity while creating new forms of belonging within transnational and urban contexts.
-Building on Jan Blommaert’s concepts of “orders of indexicality” and “polycentrism,” this research analyzes how Kichwa diaspora communities challenge traditional linguistic and social categories by producing new cultural and communicative spaces.

-This project also examines the relationship between migration, intergenerational trauma, and Indigenous language revitalization, highlighting how younger Kichwa generations actively reclaim language, traditions, and ancestral knowledge as forms of cultural continuity and resistance.
+This research also examines how younger Kichwa generations reclaim language, traditions, and ancestral knowledge as forms of cultural continuity, belonging, and resistance within diasporic and urban contexts.

-### Digital Humanities Methodologies

-- Qualitative interviews
-- Ethnographic research
-- Language documentation
-- Oral history
-- Migration and mobility studies
-- Public humanities
-- Community-based research

-### My Role

-I developed and conducted qualitative research with members of the Kichwa diaspora community in Queens, New York, focusing on language revitalization, identity formation, and intergenerational experiences of migration.
-Through interviews and ethnographic observation, I analyzed how multilingual practices and mobility contribute to the preservation and transformation of Indigenous identity in diasporic contexts.